wkumari/draft-wkumari-capport-icmp-unreach/README.md

 2. Captive Portal ICMP

    Captive Portal ICMP messages come in two flavors.
-Messages can be sent using the Captive Portal ICMP Type, defined herein, or they can be sent as an ICMP Extension to an existing ICMP Type, such as Destination Unreachable.
+Messages can be sent using the Captive Portal ICMP Type or they can be sent as an ICMP Extension to an existing ICMP Type, such as Destination Unreachable.
 Data is encoded into the packet slighly differently in each case, however, the field formats remain consistent.

-2.1.
-Session-ID

-   An unsigned short session identifier, encoded in network byte order, that groups ICMP messages.
-Any change in this value between ICMP messages should be considered by the client to mean a change in access policy has occured.
+   Capport ICMP Compliant devices MUST support [RFC7710].